 - 1. The Minnesota Department of Human Services establishes a "housing rate" (Rate 1) for room and board July 1 of each year.
-Room and board covers costs such as: - A) Rent, utilities, household needs, and other costs to provide room and board. - B) In community settings, payments must only be paid for individuals who have a lease and the option to prepare their own meals; - C) A bed, clothing storage, linen, bedding, laundering, and laundry supplies or service; - D) Housekeeping, including cleaning and lavatory supplies or service; - E) Maintenance and operation of the building and grounds, including heat, water, garbage removal, electricity, telephone for the site, cooling, supplies, and parts and tools to repair and maintain equipment and facilities. - 2.
-Providers complete a Habitability Inspection (Appendix E) for each new individual housed and retain a copy of both in the individual's record. - 3.
-The housing rate cannot be used to pay for supplemental services, clothing, or medical costs.
+Room and board covers costs such as: - A) rent, utilities, household needs, and other costs to provide room and board. - B) in community settings, payments must only be paid for individuals who have a lease and the option to prepare their own meals; - C) a bed, clothing storage, linen, bedding, laundering, and laundry supplies or service; - D) housekeeping, including cleaning and lavatory supplies or service; - E) maintenance and operation of the building and grounds, including heat, water, garbage removal, electricity, telephone for the site, cooling, supplies, and parts and tools to repair and maintain equipment and facilities. - 2.
+Providers complete a Habitability Inspection (Appendix E) for each new individual housed and retain a copy of both in the individual's record.

-- 4. Providers must be able to provide an accounting of housing rate services upon request to PHHS. - 5.
-Providers must ensure that utilities are operational at all times. - 6.
-Providers operating a congregate site, where more than one person resides in the housing unit (i.e., house or apartment) with shared living space must provide a landline which all individuals served may access at any time. - 7.
+- 3. The housing rate cannot be used to pay for supplemental services, clothing, or medical costs. - 4.
+The housing rate may be used to cover the cost of replacement keys. - 5.
+Providers must be able to provide an accounting of housing rate services upon request to PHHS. - 6.
+Providers must ensure that utilities are operational at all times and communal areas (external/internal) are clean and free from any potential health and safety hazards. - 7.
+Providers operating a congregate site, where more than one person resides in the housing unit (i.e., house or apartment) with shared living space must provide a landline which all individuals served may access at any time. - 8.
 Providers are responsible for snow removal and lawn maintenance.
-Individuals served may assist with these tasks on a voluntary basis, but it is not the individual's responsibility to ensure snow removal and lawn maintenance occur and any compensation for assisting is prohibited. - 8.
+Individuals served may assist with these tasks on a voluntary basis, but it is not the individual's responsibility to ensure snow removal and lawn maintenance occur and any compensation for assisting is prohibited. - 9.
 Providers must ensure that all items provided through the housing rate are free from disrepair, replaced prior to the item's failure, or for consumable items (i.e., toileting and laundry supplies), an adequate supply remains in the housing unit at all times.
-Individuals receiving Housing Support are not responsible for repairs to the housing unit but are responsible for notifying landlords of needed repairs. - 9.
-Individuals in HS-LTH settings are required to have a private bedroom within the housing unit.
-Couples may share rooms. - 10.
-Providers are required to complete a monthly inspection of the housing unit with the person served. - A) Individuals are provided feedback as to the cleanliness of the unit and are expected to follow-up on feedback to ensure units are clean and safe. - B) Providers must provide education and assistance if the person is unsure of how to maintain the housing unit or if the person cannot reasonably address cleanliness concerns. - C) Providers must follow-up with landlords and/or property managers within 24 hours of the inspection to notify them of any repairs required that may result in safety concerns. - 11.
-Providers must hold a housing unit temporarily unoccupied by a given HS-LTH individual experiencing a crisis for eighteen (18) days consecutive days in one month's time to allow for the individual to return to safe and stable housing. - 12.
-Any complaints forwarded to the PHHS HS-LTH Program from local cities/towns/municipalities regarding housing quality are reviewed by the Homeless and Housing Program Specialist (HHPS).
+Individuals receiving Housing Support are not responsible for repairs to the housing unit but are responsible for notifying landlords of needed repairs. - 10.
+Individuals in HS-SH settings are required to have a private bedroom within the housing unit.
+Couples may share rooms. - 11.
+Providers are required to complete a monthly inspection of the housing unit with the person served. - A) Individuals are provided feedback as to the cleanliness of the unit and are expected to follow-up on feedback to ensure units are clean and safe. - B) Providers must provide education and assistance if the person is unsure of how to maintain the housing unit or if the person cannot reasonably address cleanliness concerns. - C) Providers must follow-up with landlords and/or property managers within 24 hours of the inspection to notify them of any repairs required that may result in safety concerns. - 12.
+Providers must hold a housing unit temporarily unoccupied by a given HS-SH individual experiencing a crisis for eighteen (18) days consecutive days in one month's time (no more than 60 days in one year) to allow for the individual to return to safe and stable housing.